NumaHOP/NumaHOP/CONTRIBUTING.md

     fn updateUserProfile() { /* ... */ }
 }
 ```
-Intead a `UserProfileController` class shoud be created.
+Instead a `UserProfileController` class should be created.

 Allowed:
 ```java